 Productivity is a key trait of successful people.
 This makes sense; everybody has 24 hours in a day to work with, yet some people achieve far more than others.
 Perhaps this is why there are always new tools and programs to try to make us more productive.

 Honestly, when someone starts talking about productivity and efficiency, I feel tired.
 Of course I like to perform, but you can’t perform at your peak all the time.

 PEP—the Personal Efficiency Program—came to my workplace to teach us more efficient ways of working.
 There were some really good tools in there.
 But we are creatures of habit; it is difficult to adopt new habits for long if we don’t completely buy into them.

 From day planners to running efficient meetings to categorizing your work into quadrants of importance versus urgency, there are so many ways to squeeze more of the good stuff out of you.

 But output isn’t the thing that gets squeezed most by time constraints.
 When we feel pressured, we don’t cut the work from our days.
 We cut the time we need to reflect and expand our minds.
 We cut the time to learn new and better ways to live our lives.

 The greatest productivity tool I’ve come across doesn’t try to squeeze anything out of me at all.
 Instead, it squeezes more into me—in the same amount of time.

 Food for Thought

-But then a strange thing happened: I had kids.
-From the very start, I seemed to lose the power to concentrate on a book for more than a paragraph at a time.
+But then something happened: I had kids.
+And from the very start, I seemed to lose the power to concentrate on a book for more than a paragraph at a time.
 Suddenly, it took months to complete a book that would have taken a few evenings of light reading in the past.
 Even on holidays, I could no longer relax enough to put my feet up and be carried away.